superpoweredSDK/Low-Latency-Android-iOS-Linux-Windows-tvOS-macOS-Interactive-Audio-Platform/README.md

 #### /Examples_ReactNative/SuperpoweredPlayerWithEffects
 Shows how to use a player and apply a single effect.

+#### /Examples_VisionOS/SuperpoweredVisionOSExample
+Shows how to generate a sine wave.

 ###### Remarks:

 Superpowered USB Audio classes for Android are compatible from Android 19 (KitKat 4.4) onwards.
 That’s the first Android version where proper scheduling priorities were implemented for low latency audio.
 This covers more than 75% active Android devices today.